Don Bosco School, Manila: Grade School (Nursery - Grade 6)

-High School (Grade 7- Grade 12)
+High School (Grade 7 - Grade 12)

-High School in Don Bosco School may be divided into three; Junior High School (Grades 7-8), High School (Grades 9-10), and Senior High School (Grades 11-12).
-The curriculum for high school is virtually the same with the grade school with the only exceptions are; Mother Tongue, and Penmanship are removed and GMRC is renamed into RHGP.
-Science is also quartered into four fields per quarter; Earth Science, Chemistry, Physics and Biology.
+High School in Don Bosco School is divided into three; Junior High School (Grades 7-8), High School (Grades 9-10), and Senior High School (Grades 11-12).
+The curriculum for junior high school (Grades 7-8) and high school (Grades 9-10) is virtually the same with the grade school with the exceptions being; Mother Tongue and Penmanship are removed, GMRC is renamed into RHGP, and different fields of science are studied per quarter in a school year: Earth Science, Chemistry, Physics, and Biology.